nealcaren/a-century-of-negro-migration/chapters/chapter-10-bibliography.md

 Thompson, George. *Speech at the Meeting for the Extension of Negro Apprenticeship*.
 (London, 1838.)

-------*The Free Church Alliance with Manstealers.
+---. *The Free Church Alliance with Manstealers.
 Send back the Money.
 Great Anti-Slavery Meeting in the City Hall, Glasgow, containing the Speeches delivered by Messrs.
 Wright, Douglass, and Buffum from America, and by George Thompson of London, with a Summary Account of a Series of Meetings held in Edinburgh by the above named Gentlemen.* (Glasgow, 1846.)

 Torrey, Jesse, Jr. *A Portraiture of Domestic Slavery in the United States with Reflections on the Practicability of restoring the Moral Rights of the Slave, without impairing the legal Privileges of the Possessor, and a Project of a Colonial Asylum for Free Persons of Color, including Memoirs of Facts on the Interior Traffic in Slaves and on Kidnapping, Illustrated with Engravings by Jesse Torrey, Jr., Physician, Author of a Series of Essays on Morals and the Diffusion of Knowledge*.
 (Philadelphia, 1817.)

-------*American Internal Slave Trade; with Reflections on the project for forming a Colony of Blacks in Africa*.
+---. *American Internal Slave Trade; with Reflections on the project for forming a Colony of Blacks in Africa*.
 (London, 1822.)

 Turner, E.R. *The Negro in Pennsylvania*.
 (Washington, 1911.)

-*Tyrannical Libertymen: a Discourse upon Negro Slavery in the United States, composed at ------ in New Hampshire: on the Late Federal Thanksgiving Day*.
+*Tyrannical Libertymen: a Discourse upon Negro Slavery in the United States, composed at ---.  in New Hampshire: on the Late Federal Thanksgiving Day*.
 (Hanover, N. H., 1795.)

 Walker, David. *Walker's Appeal in Four Articles, together with a Preamble to the Colored Citizens of the World, but in particular and very expressly to those of the United States of America, Written in Boston, State of Massachusetts, September 28, 1829*.
 Second edition.
 (Boston, 1830.)
 Walker was a Negro who hoped to arouse his race to self-assertion.